 Everything you need to know about dagga addiction and getting help with dagga addictions

-Dagga, also referred to as herb, weed, pot or grass originates from the plant Cannabis sativa.
+Dagga also referred to as herb, weed, pot or grass originates from the plant Cannabis sativa.
 Delta-9-tetrahydrocannabinol (THC) is the active ingredient in the plant and causes intoxication.
 The resin derived from Marijuana, known as hashish, has an even higher concentration of the active ingredient THC.
 While the drug is usually smoked, it can also be eaten.
 The smoke aggravates your lungs more and is filled with a larger amount of carcinogenic chemicals than tobacco smoke.

 Individual counselling for drug addictions has proven to be one of the most effective ways to combat addictions and for clients to sustain their lasting sobriety and meaningful personal growth.
-Many people think that addiction is the core problem.
-However, substance use disorders are more often a temporary solution or coping mechanism used by the person to cope with deeper issues that exist in their emotional wellbeing.
+Many people think that substances are the core of the addiction problem.
+However, substances are very often a temporary solution or coping mechanism used by the person to cope with deeper issues that exist in their emotional wellbeing.
 These emotional layers form over time and may need to be addressed through more focused talk therapy or addiction counselling.